PlekhanovaElena/aap_paper/README.md

 I also prepare the land surface models (LSMs) NetCDF files: reproject them, convert them to TIFF and crop them via **LSM_NetCDF_to_tiff_reproject_and_crop** script.
 The original LSMs were downloaded for 15th of July for years 2000-2014 of "land-hist" experiment.
 They are openly available at: https://esgf-node.llnl.gov/projects/cmip6/

+### r_analysis

+* **Filtering**

+  Excluding snow based on MCD43A2 snow flag and MOD10A2 snow product.
+Then filtering low quality pixels based on MCD43A2 quality flags.

+* **Calculation of slopes**

+  We calculated the slope with Theil–Sen estimator (Sen, 1968) and determined significance with Kendall’s tau statistic (p-value < 0.05).
+Slope and p-values were calculated for MODIS 2000-2022, MODIS 2000-2014 and land surface models from CMIP6.

+* **Figures**

+  Constructing figures for main text and supplementary